In Peru two things happened that made me search for recipes on the Internet.

 Before this diet switch, legumes were never on our menu.
 In fact, beans – a staple in Brazil – gave me a bloated stomach.
 I learned a simple solution: to soak them for 24 hours, or longer, until my body got used to legumes.
 Nowadays, soaking for 8 hours or so is good enough.

-Coincidentally, around that same time we started trail running (read here).
-In many ways Peru was a country of change for us.
-To learn more about food and running, Google brought me to No Meat Athlete, a fantastic site about running and plant-based food.
+One of the websites I found was No-Meat Athlete.
 It details Matt Frazier’s search in becoming a marathon runner (then ultra), which he partly achieved by changing his diet.
 Over the years he cut meat and other animal products.
 It was a slow process with a fair share of pitfalls.

-Yes, you hear that all right: vegan brownies, made with black beans.
+Yes, you hear that all right: vegan brownies with black beans… How odd weird sounds that?

-So, here it is, the recipe for you to try out and, hopefully, enjoy.
+So, here it is, the vegan-brownie recipe for you to try out and enjoy.

 Below is the link to the original recipe, which is a bit different from how I make it.